Many thanks for subscribing to our free 6 part e-course on aikido, health, and well-being...

 Lying face up, your back should be level and straight.
 Your feet are extended level, with the toes pointing upward and naturally relaxed.
 Your palms should face inward, lightly touching the sides of your thighs.

 comfort, with all muscles relaxed.

 Try Zen Meditation for an advanced meditation experience

-open your mouth and exhale the stale air from your lungs, then close your
+open your mouth and exhale stale air from your lungs, then close your

 mouth slowly and draw fresh air in through the nose.
-Repeat this 3 to 5
+Repeat 3 to 5

 tongue lightly sticks to the hard palate behind your top teeth.

 Your eyelids should hang like curtains.
 Your vision extends from the bridge of your nose to your abdomen.
 Your attitude should be one of gazing, relaxed and natural.
-The eyes must not be completely shut in order to prevent falling asleep, and the light should not be too bright.
+Eyes must not be completely shut, to prevent falling asleep, and the light should not be too bright.

 Abdominal breathing.
-Use deep breathing to allow air to completely fill your lungs, but do not expand your chest.
-Your lung cavity expands downward from the pressure of the diaphragm, the downward movement of the diaphragm causes the abdomen to protrude slightly.
+Deep breathing allows air to completely fill your lungs, but do not expand your chest.
+Your lung cavity expands downward from pressure of the diaphragm, the downward movement of the diaphragm causes the abdomen to protrude slightly.